pagopa/rtd-ms-transaction-filter/README.md

-- Define file management options, defining the _batchConfiguration.TransactionFilterBatch.transactionFilter.deleteOutputFiles_ on KEEP to always maintain the output files, ERROR to delete them in case of a FAILURE during the process phase, ALWAYS to delete the files at the end of the execution (option to be used in junction with the sftp internal sender task).
+- Define file management options, defining the _batchConfiguration.TransactionFilterBatch.transactionFilter.deleteOutputFiles_ on KEEP to always maintain the output files, ERROR to delete them in case of a FAILURE during the process phase, ALWAYS to delete the files at the end of the execution (option to be used in junction with the internal sender task).

 - To enable the passages related to the jump recovery services, or the pan list through REST services, configure the properties following the definitions in the section __Connecting to REST Services__.